F.C. Peterborough

 Football Club Peterborough is a football club based in Peterborough, England.
 They are currently members of the and play at The Focus Centre, Peterborough.

 History

-In 2014, FC Peterborough were formed,by team legend kamran khan in 2014, joining the Peterborough and District League Division Five.
+In 2014, F.C.
+Peterborough was formed by Kamran Khan, joining the Peterborough and District Football League Division Five.
 In 2023, the club was admitted into the Eastern Counties Division One North.

 Ground

 In 2022, the club moved into The Focus Centre, Peterborough, after playing at Fulbridge Road in the north of the city.